mhadhbir/OpenUxAS/src/ada/src/services/template/README.md

         pragma Unreferenced (UxAS.Comms.LMCP_Net_Client.Service.<Service_Name>_Interfacing);

 The with-clause is necessary for the package to be part of the Ada main's executable image.
-The pragma informs the compiler that it need note generate a warning about the fact that the package is not otherwise referenced with the body of the main procedure.
+The pragma informs the compiler that it need not generate a warning about the fact that the package is not otherwise referenced with the body of the main procedure.

 # Build and Run SPARK/Ada OpenUxAS